Elected to Division Two 1908

 The short sleeved shirts worn since 1959 were replaced by long sleeved versions with crew necks for the European Cup Winner's Cup match with Rangers on 31 October 1962 and these became the team's first choice from November 1962.

 During the 1960s Bill Nicholson began the tradition of wearing all-white strips in European competition, a tribute to the great Real Madrid team.
-The white kit was also frequently used in domestic cup games.
+The white kit was also frequently used in domestic cup games and first appeared in friendly games against Racing (1956-57) and Moscow Torpedo (1959-60).
+It also appeared when Spurs played Sheffield Wednesday at Hillsborough in 1959-60.

 In 1966 a new, more modern crest was adopted.
 A streamlined cockerel now stood upon a football without a surrounding shield.
 An interesting feature of the design was the old-fashioned football, a reminder of Spurs long history.